 The best new shows and movies streaming this week on Netflix, Disney Plus, Amazon Prime Video, and more

-Welcome back to our guide to the best new shows and movies!
-Here you'll find six recommendations for some of the hottest films and TV shows of the week.
-These are the cream of the crop of shows and movies that are available to watch this week across a range of the best streaming services.
+Welcome once more to our guide to the best new shows and movies!
+On this page you'll find six great recommendations for the hottest films and TV shows of the week.
+With recommendations from the best streaming services there's something for everyone here.

-Gen V's second season leads the new releases this time around, but it's also backed up with an exciting new drama starring Jude Law and Jason Bateman, the return of Tulsa King and High Potential, plus loads more besides.
+It's an absolutely stellar week for new releases, with two of the year's biggest movies hitting streaming, a new season of Slow Horses on Apple TV Plus, and some exciting new dramas.

-So if you're ready to kick back and relax with a great night in front of the TV, check out our list below.
-And when you're done here, why not check out our lists of the best shows on Apple TV Plus and the best Disney Plus movies for more streaming inspiration.
+So if you're ready for a great night in front of the TV, check out our list below.
+And when you're done here, take a look at our lists of the best shows on Paramount Plus and the best Disney Plus movies for more streaming inspiration.

 Available: US/UK

-The second season of The Boys spin-off (Gen V season 2) returns this week, and much has changed at Godolkin University.
-With Homelander now effectively controlling the government and a war looming between humans and Supes, things are looking bleak for Marie (Jaz Sinclair), Emma Meyer (Lizze Broadway), and Jordan Li (London Thor/Derek Luh), who have spent the intervening months imprisoned by Vought International.
-There's a new Dean named Cipher (Midnight Mass's Hamish Linklater), and the mood on the campus has grown increasingly reactionary.
+Director Danny Boyle and writer Alex Garland return to the post-apocalyptic Britain they created in 2002's classic 28 Days Later with this bold sequel.
+It is, as the title suggests, almost three decades since the Rage virus devastated the country.
+A group of survivors has established a successful colony on a remote island.
+When young Spike (Alfie Williams) is taken to the mainland by his father (Aaron Taylor-Johnson) as part of a coming-of-age ritual, the pair make some unexpected discoveries.

-Gen V's second season comes in the wake of the tragic passing of Andre Anderson actor Chance Perdomo.
-His absence is explained early on in a run of episodes that feel darker and more melancholy than before, but no less entertaining.
+28 Years Later is far from the straightforward zombie-killing escapade that some expected.
+Instead, it's a melancholy musing on death, isolationism and a country that has turned in on itself.
+It also has perhaps the most bonkers final scene in a film you will see this year, one that perfectly tees up the next instalment, January 2026's 28 Years Later: The Bone Temple.

-Find out what we made of the new series in our Gen V season 2 review.
+Find out more about the film in our full 28 Years Later review.

 Available: US/UK